-In order to facilitate reference to the "A" abstracts, the appropriate number and letter (I c, IV d, etc.), as shown in the accompanying statement, will be printed at the top of each page on which the respective abstracts appear.
+In order to facilitate reference to the "A" abstracts, the appropriate number and letter (1 c, 1 v d, etc.), as shown in the accompanying statement, will be printed at the top of each page on which the respective abstracts appear.

-A.-PURE CHEMISTRY AND PHYSIOLOGY.
+Sees boold A.-PURE CHEMISTRY AND PHYSIOLOGY.
+Intel Comment of the State of the Stat